binbin-xu/rs-logger/README.md

 Currently supported output format:

+- [x] Raw RGB-D sequences
-- [ ] Raw RGB-D sequences, the same format as in TUM RGB-D dataset
+- [ ] Raw RGB-D with timestamps in TUM RGB-D format
 - [ ] raw: SLAMBench 1.0 file format, used also in Supereight and some other SLAM method
 - [ ] Klg: used in ElasticFusion and some other SLAM methods